SEN & EHCP Solicitors

 How our SEN solicitors can help with Education, Health & Care Plans

 An EHCP can transform a child’s experience of school.
 Our SEN Solicitors can assist you at every stage of the process and will advise you on the best approach to take for your child, from EHCP application through to Tribunal Appeals.
-If your concerns about your child’s special educational needs are being dismissed or you’re feeling like an interfering parent, despite valid concerns, our education solicitors can help you see the progress your child needs.
+If your concerns about your child’s special educational needs are being dismissed or you’re feeling like an interfering parent, despite valid concerns, our SEN lawyers can help you see the progress your child needs.

 Read more